Fight Inflammation With These Anti-Inflammatory Recipes

-Stress is a normal response to things in life that overwhelm us like a big presentation or a flat tire on the way to work.
+Stress is a normal response to things in life that overwhelm us, like a big presentation or a flat tire on the way to work.
 Normal stress will cause our body to release cortisol, which lifts your immune system and limits inflammation.
-In the normal case, once the stress was gone, your immune system would go back to normal.
+In the normal case, once the stress is gone, your immune system should go back to normal.

-When you have chronic stress, your body will get used to the additional cortisol, and it will actually cause more inflammation.
+When you have chronic stress, your body will get used to the additional cortisol and cause more inflammation.
 Practicing mindfulness can help your body switch off your stress response.

 While you sleep, you may think your body is resting, but your body is actually healing.
-During sleep, your immune system ramps up, which is why some good rest during a cold can really perk you back up.
-If you are not sick, this immune system ramp up helps strengthen your immune system — almost like a self tune-up.
-In this self-regulating system, once you wake up, the inflammation will go back to normal levels.
-If you do not get enough sleep or have insomnia, this system can fail and lead to chronic inflammation.
+During sleep your immune system ramps-up, which is why some good rest during a cold can really perk you back up.
+If you are not sick, this immune system ramp-up helps strengthen your immune system — almost like a self tune-up.
+In this self-regulating system, once you wake up, the inflammation goes back to normal levels.
+If you don't get enough sleep or have insomnia, this system can fail and lead to chronic inflammation.

 How Does Inflammation Harm My Body?

 As mentioned, acute inflammation is a natural immune response in the body.
-Without inflammation, our body could not heal itself.
-When our bodies are in a constant state of inflammation, i.e. chronic inflammation, it is like an emergency alarm is sounding to our immune system at all times.
+Without inflammation our body can't heal itself.
+When our bodies are in a constant state of inflammation (i.e., chronic inflammation), it is like an emergency alarm is sounding to our immune system at all times.